MarcoWorms/learn.js/README.md

   }
 }

-// otherFunc can acess everythins. someFunc can acess x, and y.
-The rest of the program will only be able to acess x.
+// otherFunc can acess everything. someFunc can acess a, and b.
+The rest of the program will only be able to acess a.
 Lets see how we use this in pratice:

 let createStatefullObject = (initialValue) => {